benjaminchlee/benjaminchlee.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently a Senior Associate Research Scientist in the <a href="https://www.jpmorgan.com/technology/applied-research/" target="_blank">Global Technology Applied Research</a> AR/VR team at JPMorganChase.
+I am currently a Senior Associate Research Scientist in the <a href="https://www.jpmorgan.com/technology/applied-research/" target="_blank">Global Technology Applied Research</a> XR Team at JPMorganChase.
 My research focuses on the human-centred aspects of virtual and augmented reality, with a particular focus on <i>Immersive Analytics</i>.
-My work has been published in several top-tier peer-reviewed venues, including ACM CHI, IEEE VIS, and IEEE ISMAR.
-I have also received three Best Paper Honourable Mention Awards from VIS 2021, ISS 2021, and CHI 2022.
+My work has been published in top-tier peer-reviewed venues, primarily ACM CHI and IEEE VIS.
+I have also received a Best Paper (Honourable Mention) Awards from CHI 2025, CHI 2022, VIS 2021, and ISS 2021.

 Before this, I was a postdoctoral researcher at <a href="https://www.visus.uni-stuttgart.de/en/" target="_blank">VISUS, University of Stuttgart</a> where I worked with <a href="https://www.vis.uni-stuttgart.de/en/institute/team/Schmalstieg/" target="_blank">Dieter Schmalstieg</a> and <a href="https://visvar.github.io/members/michael_sedlmair.html" target="_blank">Michael Sedlmair</a>.